Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Drone operation over critical infrastructure facility (§ 330.41(4))
+Operating drone over critical infrastructure facility (Fla.
+Stat. § 330.41(4))

-ClassificationThird-degree Felony
+ClassificationThird-Degree Felony

 FineUp to $5,000